NotingCap/MovieBook/README.md

 - Go to [vercel.com](https://vercel.com)
 - Import your repository
 - Add environment variables:
-  - `MONGODB_URI` - Your MongoDB Atlas connection string
+  - `MONGODB_URI` - Use the same MongoDB Atlas connection string from `.env.local`
   - `SESSION_SECRET` - A secure random string (32+ chars)
-  - `NEXT_PUBLIC_APP_URL` - Your production URL
+  - `NEXT_PUBLIC_APP_URL` - Your production URL (e.g., https://your-app.vercel.app)
 - Click "Deploy"

-3. **Set up MongoDB Atlas**
+3. **MongoDB Atlas Setup**
-- Create a free cluster at [mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)
+✅ Already configured!
+The database connection is ready to use.
-- Get your connection string
+- Update network access in MongoDB Atlas to allow connections from anywhere (0.0.0.0/0) for Vercel
-- Add it to Vercel environment variables
+- Or add Vercel's IP addresses to the whitelist

 ---